evgenyneu/keychain-swift/README.md

 * Thanks to [beny](https://github.com/beny) for adding Swift 4.2 support.
 * Thanks to [xuaninbox](https://github.com/xuaninbox) for fixing watchOS deployment target for Xcode 10.
 * Thanks to [schayes04](https://github.com/schayes04) for adding Swift 5.0 support.
+* Thanks to [mediym41](https://github.com/mediym41) for adding ability to return data as reference.